gradle/gradle-talks/talks/migration/src/slides/01-intro.md

 # Gradle

-Migrating and Upgrading with Gradle
+Safe and bullet-proof Gradle migration

 ## About Me